 a.
 Selection of Materials

-Cement, sand, and water are the materials required for the preparation of cement mortar.
+Cement, sand, and water are required to prepare cement mortar.

-Water having a ph value of 6 or less is not suitable for mortar preparation.
+Water having a ph value of 6 or less is unsuitable for mortar preparation.

 b.
 Mixing of Materials